-At MG, we are learning about and support inspiring stories of direct action resilience in many places across the country and the globe.
-We have been particularly interested in organizing work that has in common is a shared recipe for change – one that draws deeply from our diverse ancestral and experiential wisdom of how to live well together (buen vivir) and combines it with the strategies needed to upend the power-structure of the dominant political-economy and usher in the next economy based on a new, single bottom line: balanced, life-affirming relationships in the places we call home.
+At MG, we are learning about and supporting inspiring stories of direct action resilience in many places across the country and the globe.
+We have been particularly interested in organizing work that has in common a shared recipe for change – one that draws deeply from our diverse ancestral and experiential wisdom of how to live well together (buen vivir) and combines it with the strategies needed to upend the power-structure of the dominant political-economy and usher in the next economy based on a new, single bottom line: balanced, life-affirming relationships in the places we call home.

 There are three core ingredients that make Resilience-Based Organizing effective: